The Rise of Asian Family Offices and the Growing Demand for Talent

 Regional Investments

-51% of family offices’ assets are in Asia-Pacific (28% excluding Greater China + 23% Greater China).
+51% of family offices’ assets are in Asia-Pacific (30% Greater China + 34% excluding Greater China).

 While localized investments are preferred, North America remains a sizable share of regional investment allocation for Asia’s family offices at 34%.

-When it comes to risk, Asian family offices are primarily concerned about geopolitics, in contrast to US family offices primarily concerned about recession.
+When it comes to risk, Asian family offices are primarily concerned about geopolitics, followed by high interest rates and inflation.
+In contrast, the biggest concern of US family offices is risk of recession.

-Stiff Competition for Wealth Management Talent in Asia
+Stiff Competition for Family Office and Wealth Management Talent in Asia

 The growth in wealth is far outpacing the qualified talent needed to manage that wealth and related services, potentially leading to bidding wars.